lolspers/PotatBotatBot/README.md

 > [!TIP]
 > If you're only going to farm through potatbotat api, none of the following twitch configuration is required.

+In `config.json` set `channelId` to the user id of the channel you want to send the messages to.
+One way to get a user id, is by using the [user command](https://potat.app/help/user).

 Register an application [here](https://dev.twitch.tv/console/apps) and give it any name.
 Set `OAuth Redirect URLs` to `http://localhost`, `Category` to `Other`, and `Client Type` to `Confidential`.